ivalitov/dto-generator/README.md

 ### 4. Configuration management

-There are 4 configuration levels, each next level of config overrides previous ones:
+There are 4 configuration levels, each next configuration level overrides previous ones:

 1. Annotation config -
     1. parameters provided from **@Rules** annotation of the DTO field